Jan. 03, 2019 / Updated by Bessie Shaw to Windows Driver Solutions

 Note: Different BIOS interface has different option description.
 Make sure you’ve select the similar options.

-In order to prevent the CMOS checksum error annoy you by accident, you also need to update the BIOS driver/firmware.
-Driver Talent is a useful Windows driver update and download utility for you to update the BIOS firmware.
-It offers the latest official and WHQL drivers and BIOS firmware and helps to get the Windows back on track and run more securely.
-You can click the button below to get the BIOS updates directly.
+In order to prevent the CMOS checksum error annoy you by accident, you also need to update your device drivers.
+Driver Talent is a useful Windows driver update and download utility for you to update drivers.
+It offers the latest official and WHQL drivers and helps to get the Windows back on track and run more securely.
+You can click the button below to get the driver updates directly.

-Here are 3 easy steps to update the BIOS:
+Here are 3 easy steps to update your deivce drivers:

-1. Click the Scan to detect all the outdated, missing or broken BIOS or drivers.
+1. Click the Scan to detect all the outdated, missing or broken drivers.

-2. Click the Update to download and install the best-matched BIOS firmware.
+2. Click the Update to download and install the best-matched drviers for your devices.

 3. Perform a restart to make the changes take effect.